 Accommodation in Palma for a workation

 Choosing your accommodation is the most important decision when planning a workation.
-We usually prefer to stay somewhere that has a workdesk separate from the bedroom.
-As a rule, we avoid working where we sleep – it’s not good for the mind!
+We usually prefer to stay somewhere that has a work desk separate from the bedroom.
+As a rule, we avoid working where we sleep, as it makes it difficult to keep your downtime truly separate.

 Great workation hotels in Palma